Edited and updated on October 15, 2020.

-When a dentist offers treatment options to their patients, they do so with the patients’ optimum and long-term oral health in mind.
-It seems logical that a person should choose the best option for their optimum health as recommended by their health professional.
-Even though it might cost a little more, it should make sense if it’s a better long-term option.
+When dentists offer treatment options, they do so with the patient’s optimum oral health in mind.
+It seems logical that a person should choose the best option as determined by their health professional.
+Even though there is a cost differential, it should make sense if it is the more ideal long-term choice.

-It is not uncommon for patients to say that they need to think about it or check their finances, look at their schedule, or maybe speak to their partner.
-Or in most cases, they may just choose a sub-optimal option that’s cheaper, or worse – do nothing at all.
+Additionally, when it comes to elective treatment, it is not uncommon for patients to say that they need to think about it, check their finances, look at their schedule, or speak to their partner.
+They may decide to choose a sub-optimal option or they may choose to do nothing at all.

 Why does this happen?

-There are many reasons why patients don’t choose the optimum options.
-Here are four barriers that many dentists find challenging to handle:
+There are many reasons why patients don’t choose the optimum option.
+Here are four that some dentists find challenging to handle:

-Most patients will be able to tell you about a previous dental experience that wasn’t particularly enjoyable.
-Perhaps they experienced pain (physical or financial!) that they weren’t expecting.
-Or perhaps, the pain was emotional – they felt like they were being lectured or patronised, or that they were being pushed into treatment they didn’t think they needed.
+Most patients will be able to tell you about a previous dental experience that was not particularly enjoyable.
+Perhaps they experienced physical discomfort, or they may have felt like they were pushed into treatment they did not think they needed.

 2) Dr. Google

-It is not uncommon for patients to think they know what they need, because they’ve done their ‘research’ online before seeing you.
-The gap between what they think they need and what you think they need can be huge, and the bigger the gap, the harder it will be for the patient to accept optimum treatment, especially if doesn’t concur with their research.
+It is not uncommon for patients to think they know what they need, because they have done their research online before seeing you.
+The gap between what they think they need and what you think they need can be huge, and the bigger the gap, the harder it will be for the patient to accept optimum treatment, especially if it does not align with their research.

-It can be tempting for some dentists to dismiss the patient’s self-diagnosis, but doing so can also have the unintended effect of polarising the patient’s opinions.
-Education, combined with an openness to listen to the patient’s perspective, is key in these situations – help the patient feel well and properly informed.
+It can be tempting for some dentists to dismiss a patient’s self-diagnosis, and yet doing so can also have the unintended effect of polarising the patient’s opinions.
+Education delivered strategically, combined with an openness to listen to the patient’s understanding and perspective is key in these situations.

 4) Sales Perception

 Whilst it is rarely the intention of dentists to create sales pressure, even the perception of sales can feel like pressure.
 Being ‘told’ they ‘need’ treatment can trigger a resistance reflex that is deeply embedded in many patients.
-It’s not the information, but rather the process, that creates pressure.
+It is not the information, but rather the process that creates pressure.

 This commonly occurs when patients lack ownership of their oral health problems.
-In the absence of awareness or concern about the damaging results of the existing conditions, any treatment options – especially elective and expensive ones – have the potential of landing as a sales pitch.
+In the absence of awareness about the damaging results of the existing conditions, any treatment options especially elective and expensive ones, have the potential of sounding like a sales pitch.